 Standing Up to The Sixth Extinction

-It was my turn.
-I found myself saying the following.
-“I am a professional facilitator and am currently focused on our sixth extinction.
+At the beginning of this year the sixth extinction came to me in a dream.
+I was at a gathering of about 15-20 colleagues in a conference center that included many other people.
+We were getting to know each other with introductions.
+After some swirling around eating and getting set up so we could talk it was my turn.
+I stood up and found myself saying “I am a professional facilitator and am currently focused on the sixth extinction.
 I want to help bring forward the new ways of thinking and behaving that will be required to survive it.”
 I remember feeling surprised in my dream at what I was saying, but continued.
-“You will get to know me as someone who both draws and listens, guiding people to visually design processes that allow them to change and adapt.”
+“You will get to know me as someone who both draws and listens, guiding people to visually design processes that allow them to change, adapt and think more ecologically.”

-At this point a young man rose up and said, “I was at an institute recently where someone was doing that, and the charts zig-zagged all over the wall in a way that felt like a breakdown.”
+At this point a young man rose up and said, “I was at an institute recently where someone was doing that, and the charts zig-zagged all over the wall.
+It felt like a breakdown.”

-“That is often what happens when people look closely at their own thinking and information,” I said, feeling calm and grounded.
+“That is often what happens when people look closely at their own thinking and information,” I said.
+I should be flummoxed I thought, but I felt calm and grounded.
 “It is this breakdown that allows them to break through.”

-I remember in the dream that the group applauded!
-I turned to a young man sitting beside me and said, “this is the first time I’ve ever introduced myself this way!”
-I was feeling both startled and strangely alive and excited.
+The group applauded!
+I was surprised and my heart was racing.
+I sat and turned to a young man sitting beside me and said, “this is the first time I’ve ever introduced myself this way!”
+I remember I was feeling both startled and strangely alive and excited.
 And then I woke up.
+I knew I needed to pay attention to this dream.

 It was 7:05 Sunday, the last day of a long holiday break that my partner and I described as our “digital vacation”—no Zoom, email or social media.
 Because of the pandemic, and a steadily worsening number of cases along with the news that a more viral version was already spreading in California, we cancelled a trip to a local hot spring where we hoped to have some renewal time, and instead stayed home.
-The renewal idea carried over.
+The renewal idea carried over and we treated our home as a retreat center.

-At a GLEN Community Winter Solstice Gathering call before our reflective week started, Karen Wilhelm Buckley, a dear colleague, read a poem I’d written at a Summer Solstice gathering of colleagues in 2004.
+At a GLEN Community Winter Solstice Gathering call before our holiday week started, Karen Wilhelm Buckley, a colleague, read a poem I’d written at a Summer Solstice gathering of colleagues in 2004.
 I had no memory of it.
-So I went back to journal number #134 and there it was.
+So, I went back to journal number #134 and there it was.
 (Journaling is one of my reflective practices).
-But more relevant were some other journal entries that turned out to be connected to my dream.
+The poem was about the group and our process, but the journal had some other very important entries that were connected to my dream.

-Later that year in December, it was this vision led me to accept the facilitation of a new environmental organization called RE-AMP in the upper Midwest.
+Later that year in December, I was asked to facilitate a new environmental organization called RE-AMP in the upper Midwest.
 The name stands for the Renewable Energy Alignment Mapping Project, initially a group of 25 environmental non-profits and 12 foundations, who, discouraged by results to date, wanted to work collaboratively to support the growth of renewable energy.
 They concluded that they had to work on four fronts in a systemic way.

 - Reduce the impact of coal pollution from the 70 plants in the eight-state region